January 2008

 A. Very reliable.

-o Q. Has the pub made actual/potential customers aware of any public transport services available to/from it?
+o Q. Has the pub made actual/potential customers aware of any public

 A. It is believed that no such efforts were made.